CheesePie13/CheesePie13.github.io/blog/_posts/2021-02-15-csharp-delegates-memory-class-methods.md

 }
 ```

 Now you should have an understanding of how memory is allocated for a delegate that uses a class method.
 If you have any questions or comments please leave them below.
 In my next post I'll be testing how memory is allocated for a static method.
-See you then!
+You can check it out [here](/blog/csharp-delegates-memory-static-methods).